LinuxCNC/linuxcnc-live-build/config/includes.chroot/etc/skel/README.md

 This installation installs apt sources.list entries to  repositories that are not part of the LinuxCNC project but are complementary to it.
-THey are provided as a convenience to users but there is no guarantee they will work.
+They are provided as a convenience to users but there is no guarantee they will work.
-No software is installed by this installer from these repositories Before attempting to install additional packages be sure to: sudo apt update sudo apt upgrade
+No software is installed by this installer from these repositories.
+Before attempting to install additional packages be sure to: sudo apt update sudo apt upgrade